 Trees, like people, are unique and should be treated and cared for individually.
 Trees of the same type or age that are planted at the same time may grow at different rates.
 This is normal!
 Another thing to keep in mind is that no two planting locations — not even in the same yard — are identical.

 Soil elements can have a different composition from one spot to another and drainage may vary.
 It is highly recommended that you become familiar with your soil prior to planting.
 A great place to start is your local county’s Cooperative Extension System Office.
-This is an excellent resource that will be able to provide a soil test for you for a small fee.
+This is an excellent resource that will be able to provide means of a soil sample test for you.

-You might have heard some of these gardening and growing myths, too, so hopefully, this article has helped to ease your mind and put them to rest.
+You might have heard some of these gardening and growing myths, too, so hopefully this article has helped to ease your mind and put them to rest.
 Can you think of any gardening or growing myths that aren’t listed here?
 We’d love to hear (and debunk) them!
 Please share in the comments below »